Cloud-Foundations/Dominator/cmd/installer/README.md

 performed.

 ### Load configuration

+If the `config.json` file is present, the configuration is read immediately.
+No DHCP requests are performed and the `-configurationLoader` option is ignored.
+This is meant for development.

 If the `config.json` file is not present, a DHCP request is issued to discover the IP address for the machine and the address of a TFTP server from where it